ADVERTISEMENT

 This resource provides a summary for practicing pharmacists on pharmacologic approaches to the management of both type 1 and type 2 diabetes.
 The focus of this resource will be on the management of type 2 diabetes, with an emphasis on the use of glucagon-like peptide-1 (GLP-1) receptor agonists.

-• Focus On: Diabetes – Measures Beyond Hemoglobin A1c
+• Focus on Measures Beyond Hemoglobin A1c

 This resource provides a summary for practicing pharmacists on recent developments in the treatment of diabetes.
 Key updates to recommendations for people with diabetes are highlighted and emerging information about the importance of time in range and glycemic variability are presented.